UBCGeodata/ubcv-buildings/README.md

 Buildings at UBC Vancouver.
 Data are current, updates ongoing by C+CP.
 The building data model and numbering are have changed significantly since the last update.
 The data model is still undergoing review and may change more in the near future.
+Addresses and building data as POI point data can be found in the ubcv-locations dataset.

+Field descriptions can be found in the metadata directory.

 Datasets
 --------
 ### ubcv_buildings
 * Campus buildings.
 A 'building' here follows from classroom codes in most cases.
 Buchannan (BUCH) is one code and one building.
 ### ubcv_subbuildings
 * Campus building sections.
-Campus building can have wings and other sections.
+Campus buildings can have wings and other sections.
    Buchannan has A, B, C, D, E sections.
-Additions and penthouses are not considered separate sections.
+Additions and penthouses are not considered separate sections and not included here.
 ### ubcv_buildings_uc
 * Buildings that are currently under construction.
 ### ubcv_building_records
-* Projects are assigned ids.
+* Each project generated a distinct set of records.
 A building may have many additions done as different projects, each with a different set of records.
+Many UBC operations datasets consider each addition a separate building.
+The primary key REC_ID should join 1:1 with such datasets.

 Files Provided
 --------------